alex-gamero/100-days-of-code/r1-log.md

 ### R1D48
 Some improvements were made to the Memora code by adding database functionalities, and it is now truly incredible.

+### R1D49
+Today I practiced Linux.
+Everything I've learned so far is good to review.